How to stop spam form submissions on your WordPress

 - Go to the Security Rules admin page and click the Countries tab.

 - Create a list of countries by clicking on the country name in the left window.
 Selected countries are listed in the right window.
 To remove a country from the list, click on the country name in the right window.

 - Once you’ve created the list, set its type.
 If you want to block form submissions from the selected list of countries, click Selected countries are not permitted to Submit forms, other countries are permitted to.
 If you want to allow form submissions, click the second option Selected countries are permitted to Submit forms, other countries are not permitted to.

 - Click the Save all rules button.

-To completely block form submissions from a given IP address or an IP network or any combination of them add them to the Black IP Access List.
-Keep in mind that rules in the IP access lists have highest priority and processed first.
+To completely block form submissions from a given IP address or an IP network or any combination of them, add them to the Black IP Access List.
+Keep in mind that entries in both IP access lists have the highest priority which means they are processed before any other security rules and plugin settings.
 Know more: Using IP Access Lists for protecting WordPress.

 Exceptions for a set of IP addresses and IP networks